-After the record damage in Florida from hurricanes in the last decade, homeowners insurance skyrocketed.
+After the record damage in Florida from hurricanes in the prior decade, homeowners insurance skyrocketed.
 Rates more than doubled or tripled for some homeowners.
 I again sold many homes for people who could not afford the vastly higher premiums.
 Suddenly insurance companies wouldn’t touch many properties.
 They became uninsurable until the state formed an insurance company of last resort for homeowners that had no where else to turn.
-That state backed entity is the largest insurer in Florida today and even Florida’s governor has said it may not be able to pay homeowners promised insurance coverage if a powerful hurricane hits.
-That home you buy in Florida today could become a place you can’t afford next year if Florida’s lucky streak of 8 record years without a major hurricane hit ends during the next 6 month hurricane season.
+That state backed entity is still one of the largest insurers in Florida today and even Florida’s governor has said in the past it may not be able to pay homeowners the promised insurance coverage if a powerful hurricane hits.
+That home you buy in Florida today could become a place you can’t afford next year if Florida’s hurricane activity continues to return to normal.
+Remember, hurricane season in Florida is 6 months long, every year.

 In many parts of Florida if you use a mortgage to purchase a home, you will be forced to carry homeowners, flood, wind, sinkhole and possible other insurance.
-Events such as the appearance of yet another sinkhole in November 2013 that is swallowing homes that could lead to banks requiring sinkhole insurance in areas where it wasn’t required before.
+Events such as the appearance of yet another sinkhole in November 2013 that is swallowed homes and future events could lead to banks to require sinkhole insurance in areas where it wasn’t required previously.
 It could also lead to an increase in sinkhole insurance rates for people who already pay it.
 That could force some people from their homes because they can no longer afford the combined rising cost of insurance in Florida.
 When to many people need to sell at the same time, that can affect real estate values.

 Why should you consider flood insurance or other insurance, even if it’s not required?
 Because most insurance companies won’t pay for damage caused by “flooding” under a regular homeowners insurance policy.
-Your homeowners policy may cover damage to your home but not from a flood, hurricane winds, sinkholes, etc. The more homes that get swallowed by sinkholes, the more areas it will be required in order to finance a property and the higher the cost of living will increase.
+Your homeowners policy may cover damage to your home but not from a flood, sinkholes, etc. The more homes that get swallowed by sinkholes, the more areas sinkhole insurance may be required in order to finance a property and the higher the cost of living will increase.
 Can your income keep up?
 See the November 2013 sinkhole story in the video below.

 The Cost of Living in Florida, the Bottom-line